 Fagaceae: Beech Family — Quercus (Oak)

 Oaks can be challenging.
-Those found in Monterey County fall into one of three sections, Red (or Black) Oaks, Intermediate Oaks and White Oaks.
-Red Oaks and Intermediate Oaks have acorns that generally mature over a 2 year period (Coast Live Oak being a prominent exception to this rule).
+Those found in Monterey County are in three groups: Red (or Black) Oaks, Intermediate Oaks, and White Oaks.
+Red Oaks and Intermediate Oaks have acorns that generally mature over a 2 year period (Coast Live Oak is an exception to this rule).
 White Oaks have acorns that mature in a single season.
-Most Red Oaks and Intermediate Oaks (California Black Oak being the exception) are evergreen.
+Most Red Oaks and Intermediate Oaks are evergreen (California Black Oak being the exception).
 White Oaks may be either evergreen or deciduous.
-To complicate matters, hybrid forms (some named, many not) are common so individual trees can be difficult to identify with certainty.
-All oaks are monoecious, the conspicuous flowers being the male with the female flowers extremely inconspicuous, found in the axils of the leaves near the tips of the new stems.
+To complicate matters, hybrid forms (some named, many not) are common.
+So individual trees can be difficult to identify with certainty.
+All oaks are monoecious, with conspicuous male flowers.
+The female flowers are hard to see, found in the axils of the leaves near the tips of the new stems.